 Different personalities are needed at different times, and I’ve found those who are excited throughout the start-up phase*, are usually not those who are excited by the mid-growth phase.

 It’s a fool’s game to hire someone without defining precisely what you need them to deliver and by when.

-Yes, their role may change, and they may take on more responsibilities such as people management, but for now, if they have to clean the toilet and answer the phone, then that’s what they need to do.
+Yes, their role may change, and they may take on more responsibilities such as people management.
+For now, if they have to clean the toilet and answer the phone (hopefully not at the same time), then that’s what they need to do.

 They have to be able to get down and dirty.

 By the tenth person on board, this is not as important, but that first, second, third employee on board needs to be able to roll up their sleeves and do anything.

-They must have the intention and willingness to be able to do anything it takes.
-They will be well aware that regardless of their job title, they will step up and help every single time their assistance is needed, as that is their natural way.
+They’re well aware that regardless of their job title, they will step up and help every single time their assistance is needed, as that is their natural way.

 This characteristic can be shown by those who ask ‘how can I help’ or ‘shall I do that for you’?